reactjs/react.dev/src/content/reference/react-dom/components/script.md

 This special treatment comes with two caveats:

 * React will ignore changes to props after the script has been rendered.
 (React will issue a warning in development if this happens.)
-* React may leave the script in the DOM even after the component that rendered it has been unmounted.
+* React may leave the script in the DOM even after the Component that rendered it has been unmounted.
 (This has no effect as scripts just execute once when they are inserted into the DOM.)

 ---